gregjarrett-0/waffles/docs/DEVELOPMENT.md

 ℹ️ When you're finished **DO NOT commit** `workbench/workbench.tsx` file.
 Please leave it pristine for other developers.

-### Useful Commands for Local Component Development
+### Useful commands for local component development

 - To run unit tests with Jest run `yarn test:unit`
 - To run e2e Cypress stories test suites run `yarn test:stories`